 If you're determined to gain a place on a specific course or you really want to get better results, then your best option is to retake your exams.
 But take heart, many students sail through their exams the second time around.

 Often this is because the re-sit classes can be much smaller and so each student is given a lot more attention.
 Re-sit classes can be expensive, but in the end if they help you get top grades, then they're worth their weight in gold.

 If you find the idea of re-sitting A levels too unbearable, perhaps you could consider an entry level course to fill the gap.

-Sean Canty is currently studying at City University, but after his GCSEs he was bored of classroom learning and so went into an apprenticeship.
-He went on to do a foundation course that gave him access to a degree education.
+After his GCSEs Sean Canty was bored of classroom learning and so went into an apprenticeship.
+He went on to do a foundation course that gave him access to a degree education at City University.